New York City seems to get all the attention in American fiction.

 National Geographic magazine did a pictorial on the three most culturally significant cities at year 1, 1000 AD, and 2000 AD.
 New York was, naturally, their choice for the year 2000.

 Generally subverted, as professional wrestling in America has a very regional history, meaning that although some wrestlers may come from New York or the Northeast, far more come from the Southeast, Southwest and Midwest.
+(Hulk Hogan, the one pro wrestler almost everyone in the world is guaranteed to know by name, grew up in Tampa and was billed from Los Angeles.)
+Many of the wrestling moves most enjoyed by fans today (the suplex, for example) were created in (of all places) Iowa during the 1920s and '30s.

 However it's worth noting that the WWE, which is the last major wrestling organization left standing from the old regional days had New York in its territory back then and New York and its Madison Square Garden arena was long considered home away from home for the McMahon family.
 Given that the Garden is only about a 35-mile drive from WWE headquarters, this is quite understandable.